What was the Boston Tea Party and why did it happen?

 In his 1963 ‘Letter from a Birmingham Jail,’ the Reverend Martin Luther King Jr called for a “nonviolent direct action program” in Birmingham, Alabama.
 Discussing his historical inspiration, he wrote: “In our own nation, the Boston Tea Party represented a massive act of civil disobedience.”
 Three years later, Robert F Williams would recall the Tea Party to rally more violent action on behalf of African-American civil rights: “Burn, baby, burn.”

 Benjamin L Carp is associate professor of history, Tufts University, Massachusetts.
-His book Defiance of the Patriots: The Boston Tea Party and the Making of America (Yale University Press) is out now.
+His latest book is Defiance of the Patriots: The Boston Tea Party and the Making of America (Yale University Press)

 Books: Defiance of the Patriots: The Boston Tea Party and the Making of America by Benjamin L Carp (Yale, 2010); The Corporation that Changed the World: How the East India Company Shaped the Modern Multinational by Nick Robins (Pluto, 2006); The Shoemaker and the Tea Party: Memory and the American Revolution by Alfred F Young (Beacon, 1999)